hardik-kansal/ScalingEthereum/README.md

 - I have used **Twin Delayed Deep Deterministic Policy Gradient** (TD3 DDPG) with **PyTorch**

-- Updating Arbitrage Bot is pain in the ass.
+- Updating Arbitrage Bot is pain.
 This project is a proof-of-concept that favours arbitrage opportunities in among the dexes.
 - I have used **Web3.py** and **UniswapV3** for demonstration.